The Drama Department is a hub of creative activity at St Helen’s and Drama is an extremely popular subject both within and outside the classroom.

 The study of drama within lessons is supported by regular opportunities to watch dynamic and exciting professional productions outside of school.
 With regular trips to watch productions at the Oxford Playhouse, London Theatres, Bristol Old Vic and the Watermill Theatre in Newbury, students enjoy watching a wide range of theatre.
 Live Theatre forms a key part of the GCSE and A level courses and students review the productions they have watched, learning about both performance and theatre design elements.
 We also enjoy welcoming professional touring theatre companies to perform within our Studio Theatre at St Helen’s.

 In addition to theatre trips, we have the opportunity to watch a large catalogue of theatre productions online, along with reading a wide range of play texts to further students’ learning.
 Our academic curriculum is enhanced by workshops led by visiting theatre companies and industry professionals.
-Most recently students enjoyed a physical theatre workshop learning the techniques of Frantic Assembly.
+Most recently, students enjoyed a physical theatre workshop learning the techniques of Frantic Assembly.
 The study of the core set text at GCSE is enriched by a trip to Shakespeare’s Globe Theatre in London where students are able to tread the boards of the theatre themselves before watching a recording of the original production and exploring the original costume, set and lighting designs.

 Extracurricular

-Extracurricular drama is a thriving part of school life.
+Extracurricular Drama is a thriving part of school life.
 The Drama Department offers a diverse range of theatrical opportunities beyond the curriculum and enjoys a reputation for creating dynamic, high-quality productions.
-Students enjoy developing their skills, getting to know new people and a sense of accomplishment at being part of a large-scale creative project.
-We aim to provide a broad range of productions each year, with opportunities for every year group and many productions having a cast size of over 40 students.
+Students enjoy developing their skills, getting to know new people and gaining a sense of accomplishment at being part of a large-scale creative project.
+We aim to provide a broad range of productions each year, with opportunities for every year group and many productions having a cast size of over 45 students.
 All of our productions are supported by student-led backstage teams, who are able to take on a range of roles from stage manager to assistant director, all adding to the exciting creative buzz.

 The annual Playwriting Competition is a key event for Years 7–9, offering students the opportunity to enter their own original scripts for performance.
-We offer weekly drama clubs for all age groups, including performance and acting skills and also a specialist technical theatre club, exploring all elements of stage management and design.
+We offer weekly Drama clubs for all age groups, including performance and acting skills and also a specialist technical theatre club, exploring all elements of stage management and design.

 Take a look at our Beyond page to find out more.